 Safety Valve Blows

 A) Controller not functioning.
-Check control filter, strainer.
+Check control filter, and strainer.
 Clean and adjust rotation per minute (RPM).

-B) Unloader transformer adjusted at higher pressure, adjust to proper pressure setting.
+B) Unloader transformer adjusted at higher pressure, adjust to the proper pressure setting.

 C) Butterfly valve not closing properly.
 Inspect and take necessary action.

 D) Safety valve defective.
 Inspect and adjust, if necessary replace.
 The safety valve is to be set at 10% higher pressure than the maximum unloading pressure.

 Besides this information, you are suggested to read something more from below Engineering Books

 To get the more details about the topic, I further recommend reading

 - Internal Combustion Engines